mozilla/pontoon/specs/0100-private-projects.md

 # Motivation

 It can be useful in some cases to be able to hide a project from users.
-For example, when a superuser creates a new project, they might want to make sure that everything is correctly set up before exposing it — running sync, verifying that it is enabled for the right locales, etc. In such a case, the project being hidden from non-superusers is enough.
-Once the superuser is done with configuration, they simply make the project public.
+For example, when a project manager creates a new project, they might want to make sure that everything is correctly set up before exposing it — running sync, verifying that it is enabled for the right locales, etc. In such a case, the project being hidden from everyone but project managers is enough.
+Once the project manager is done with configuration, they simply make the project public.

 For a different use-case, let's consider an agency working with several clients.
 They have a number of projects created on Pontoon, and they want to have specific localizers working on specific projects.
 It would be beneficial for them to be able to restrict seeing a project to only a defined list of users.
 This requires being able to mark a project as private, and also having a configuration option to select a list of users who will be able to see, and interact, with that project.
 That would allow for a clear separation of projects, reducing the risk of localizers translating the wrong set of projects.

 # Feature explanation

-When creating or editing a project, a Project Manager can choose between three Visibility options:
+When creating or editing a project, a project manager can choose between three Visibility options:

 1. "Project Managers" (default);
 1. "Selected Users";